 Field extractions in Splunk are the function and result of extracting fields from your event data for both default and custom fields.
-Basically, organize your data with field extractions in order to see the results you’re looking for.
+Field extractions allow you to organize your data in a way that lets you see the results you’re looking for.

-From here, you have two options: use a regular expression to separate patterns in your event data into fields, and the ability to separate fields by delimiter.
-Delimiters are characters used to separate values such as commas, pipes, tabs and colons.
+Step 2: From here, you have two options: use a regular expression to separate patterns in your event data into fields, and the ability to separate fields by delimiter.
+Delimiters are characters used to separate values such as commas, pipes, tabs, and colons.

-After extracting fields, you may find that some fields contain specific data you would like to manipulate, use for calculations, or display by itself.
-You can use the Rex and Erex commands to help you out.
+After extracting fields, you may find that some fields contain specific data you would like to manipulate, use for calculations, or display by themselves.
+You can use the Rex and Erex commands to do this.

-The Rex command is perfect for these situations.
-With a working knowledge of regex, you can utilize the Rex command to create a new field out of any existing field which you have previously defined.
+The Rex command can be used to create a new field out of any existing field which you have previously defined.
 This new field will appear in the field sidebar on the Search and Reporting app to be utilized like any other extracted field.

 | rex [field=<field>] (<regex-expression>)